Michelle Gray (neuroscientist): Career

 In 2008, Gray joined the University of Alabama Birmingham Center for Neurodegeneration and Experimental Therapeutics (CNET) in the Department of Neurology.
 She became the Dixon Scholar and was an instructor in Neurology for two years before her promotion to tenure-track Assistant Professor in 2010.
 Gray is also affiliated with the Center for Glial Biology in Medicine, The Evelyn F. McKnight Brain Institute, and the Comprehensive Neuroscience Center at UAB.
 In addition to her research roles, Gray co-directs the School of Medicine's Summer in Biomedical Sciences (SIBS) Undergraduate Research Program and she is on the Board of Trustees for the Huntington's Disease Society of America.

 Gray is the Principal Investigator of a lab focused on exploring the role of astrocytes in HD.
 She decided to transition her research focus to glial biology to understand the role of glial cells in HD.
 HD research had predominantly focused on medium spiny neurons, yet the majority of brain cells are glia and they have been increasingly recognized as contributors to neurodegeneration and disease processes in the brain.
 Gray used the mouse model that she pioneered in her postdoctoral work to achieve cell-type specific expression of the mutant huntingtin protein to dissect which cell type are playing which roles in disease pathogenesis and further dissect the mechanisms through which neurodegeneration occur in specifically striatal medium spiny neurons and cortical pyramidal neurons.
 She also explores the potential of modifying gliotransmitters to ameliorate the symptoms of HD.

 In April 2021, she was elected to the Hereditary Disease Foundation’s Scientific Board, an organization that aims to find a cure for Huntington’s disease.

+In September 2025, Gray was promoted to professor.